crypner/ECDSA-Node-Example/readme.md

 The application should connect to the default server port (3042) automatically!

 ### Important
-This application has been tested on Node v18.10.0 and utilises ethereum-cryptography v1.1.2
+1. This application has been tested on Node v18.10.0 and utilises ethereum-cryptography v1.1.2
+2. This is just an example project for knowledge purposes.
+Do not use in production.